 If you don’t want to send yourself a box, you can hitch into Lander to resupply.
 I hear it’s a cool town, and I think most hikers stop there.
 You could also hitch into Atlantic City for a restaurant and lodging.
 To save time and money, we sent a package to South Pass City from Rawlins, camped in the parking lot and charged our devices in the public restroom.
 From here, headed North, the trail heads into the Winds.
 Mileage is slower in the Winds, particularly if you take the alternates, and you should definitely take the alternates.
 My point is: have a little extra food for the Winds.

 We hitched into Dubois (“due-boys”) to resupply in town.
-If you want to avoid heading into town, there are a couple options for sending a package to the nearby resorts: Lava Mountain Lodge or Brooks Lake Lodge.
-If I were to skip town and send a box, I’d probably send it to Lava Mountain as they have a few more amenities (showers) and camping.
+If you want to avoid heading into town, you could send a package to the nearby resort Lava Mountain Lodge.
 However, Dubois is a good place to rest up after (or before) the Winds, get your Yellowstone permits taken care of (for NOBOs), and mail ahead some boxes to Lima and Leadore if you haven’t done that yet.
 It’s also a good spot to get bear spray if you haven’t picked any up yet.

 Old Faithful Village/West Yellowstone/Mack’s Inn